 Department for Levelling Up, Housing and Communities

 All that being said, while ‘levelling up’ is a political buzzword, the concept of investment to reduce deprivation isn’t new.
-Done right, investing in regeneration can be completely transformative to the health, wealth and wellbeing of residents.
-You won’t be surprised to hear us say this, but to truly deliver a programme that has the needs for its citizens at its heart, statistics aren’t enough: excellent community engagement is essential.
-Building new tower blocks or shopping centres can look attractive to stakeholders and developers, but if they don’t address what communities want and need, it’s money wasted.
+Done right, regeneration funding can be completely transformative to the health, wealth and wellbeing of a local area.

 London Borough of Southwark